-Margaret has a girl!
+Amelie has a baby girl!

 Former lab member Margaret Distler recently had a baby girl, named Hazel Nalini.